What is the Future of the Sail Training Ship Leeuwin?

 I realize there would be a group of traditionalists and long term Leeuwin devotees, who may think selling the ship would be a travesty and a betrayal of everything that has gone before.

-Before I started on this idea, I was asked – what if the Leeuwin is not repairable?
-What if we were forced to start again?
+Before I started on this idea, was I asked – what if the Leeuwin is not repairable ?
+What if we were forced to start again ?
 It was only after this question was asked that I realized, we now have 40 years of square rig sail training experience in this State and we are now ready to build a vessel to serve the needs of the community for the next 40 years.
-The current vessel has struggled for the last 20 years and the next 40 will be no different.
+The current vessel has struggled for the last 20 years and if nothing changes, the next 40 will be no different.

 The thought of charter voyages I am sure installs seasickness into some.
-However if these charters were to Macquarie Island, Heard Island, Big Ben – or eco-voyages in the Kimberly or the Recherche Archipelago.
-This is a far cry from the ‘white boat’ charters found in the Mediterranean and Caribbean, which appear to be only for the mega-rich.
-I imagine these trips would reinvigorate some adventure into WA and also give some of the more ‘chronologically challenged’ among us, a chance to fulfil a life long dream.
+However if these charters were to Macquarie Island, Heard Island, Big Ben – or eco-voyages in the Kimberly or the Recherche Archipelago, this is a far cry from the ‘white boat’ charters found in the Mediterranean and Caribbean – which appear to be only for the mega-rich.
+I imagine these trips would provide some much needed and long lost adventure for Western Australians and also give some of the more ‘chronologically challenged’ among us, a chance to fulfil a lifelong dream.

 The charter voyages could also run a much needed training course for those young Western Australians wanting to gain employment in the charter boat industry as Stewards, Cooks and Deckhands.
 There are already thousands of young Aussies employed overseas on such vessels.
 Currently the only requirement is a 5 day safety course, with no operational component.